amphp/beanstalk/docs/tubes.md

 ## Using a different tube

 By default Beanstalk will use the default tube for reserving and storing new jobs.
-To work with a different tube, you need can use `use`:
+To work with a different tube, you can use `use`:

 ```php
 $beanstalk = new Amp\Beanstalk\BeanstalkClient("tcp://127.0.0.1:11300");